A Novel About Teenage Tragedy.

 I just don’t like how some scenes seem irrelevant to the story.
 Just like the POV of Jemma.
 I don’t think she is being helpful in telling the story of Anna and I also got annoyed by her attitude.
 The author should just delete those unimportant scenes.
 It should focus on the purpose of this book.

 I also don’t like how the story ends.
 There are a lot of questions left and unanswered.

 I would recommend this for people who don’t know how to fight and stand up for themselves.
 It is a good book for those who experienced cruelty from their parents.
 This might even give you some courage to free yourself from the grasp of unworthy people to be called parents.

 Disclaimer: I received a reader copy from the author via YA Buddy Reader’s Corner.

 Publisher: Sparkle Publications

 Cassandra Webb is a chocaholic writer from the small coastal village of Narooma, Australia.
-Writer of children’s and young adult fiction, fantasy and picture books.
+A writer of children’s and young adult fiction, fantasy and picture books.
 Cassandra also enjoys writing creative non-fiction.
 She grew up in rural and remote Australia and remembers riding horses, working with helicopters and being homeschooled.
-Now on the coast with her three children she enjoys the beaches in summer and the nearby snowy mountains in winter
+Now on the coast with her three children, she enjoys the beaches in summer and the nearby snowy mountains in winter